adamosnacho/projects-and-libraries/README.md

 3> sprite_name = sprite.text(the text, path of the font file, color)
-if you want to access the surface of a sprite type -> sprite_name.sf if you want to access the rectangle of a sprite type -> sprite_name.rect if you have any questions peas comment!
+if you want to access the surface of a sprite type -> sprite_name.sf if you want to access the rectangle of a sprite type -> sprite_name.rect if you have any questions please comment!